 UniTel is best for medium-sized businesses that only need one vanity phone number, and that either don’t need access to advanced features aside or prefer to add them individually, a la carte.

-RingBoost is a business phone number provider offering vanity, toll-free, easy-dial, and local phone numbers.
+RingBoost is a business phone number provider offering toll-free, easy-dial, local, and vanity phone numbers.

 It’s the most basic provider on our list, and also has the easiest searchable database.
 Users can locate available vanity numbers via keyword, area code or toll-free prefix, or by browsing a catalog of available numbers.